Certainty Blog

 How Do You Implement Gemba Walk Results?

-Using Gemba Walks to Improve Safety
+Using Gemba Walks to Improve Safety and Quality

 30+ Audit and inspection checklists free for download.

-Leveraging Gemba Walk Checklists
+Leveraging Gemba Walk Checklists for Quality Management

 Going the Distance

 Ready to take the first step?
-Take a Gemba walk.
+Take a Gemba Walk.
 Not sure how to get started?
 See how Certainty Software can help.

 You may also be interested in: